Welcome to CFOR

 Our experience has included working in Croatia and other parts of the former Yugoslavia for many years in forums among people who had been on opposite sides of the violence in the early 90’s.

-We are currently facilitating large forums in Rwanda among perpetrators and survivors of the 1994 genocide against Tutsi, who feel called to go further with the process of reconciliation in order to protect the next generation.
+We are currently facilitating large forums in Rwanda in partnership with GER and the NURC National Unity and Reconciliation Commission, meeting among perpetrators and survivors, youth and elders, of the 1994 genocide against Tutsi, who feel called to go further with the process of reconciliation in order to protect the next generation.

-In Zimbabwe, CFOR has supported Forums for facilitated interactions among community members and local civil society organisations at this turning point of history.
+In Zimbabwe, CFOR is working in partnership with a consortium of organisations, ‘Gateway’, to facilitate interactions among community members and local civil society organisations at this turning point of history.

-CFOR has also facilitated numerous forums in the UK and Europe about the legacy of WW I and WW II, the holocaust, and Stalin, as well our history of colonialism, in relation to current issues of migration.
+In our Europe Matters – You Matter programme, CFOR has also facilitated numerous forums in the UK and Europe gathering individuals from over 30 countries to focus on current issues of migration, while processing the legacy of WW I, WW II, the holocaust, and Stalin, as well our history of colonialism, and its ongoing impact.